Archive for December, 2007

 This is the message of the nice video edited by Comoe20.it’s staff and we hope the people will get it.

-When I was in Toronto five weeks ago I didn’t miss the opportunity to go and see the Niagara Falls.
+When I was in Toronto three weeks ago I didn’t miss the opportunity to view the Niagara Falls.
 They recalled me the impressive sight of the Marmore Falls I stared at last year during the Vespatour.

-On august 19th, after the visit to Assisi, my solo journey continued towards Rome, while discovering some of the Umbria’s beauties along the way.
-I visited Norcia, the town of San Benedetto, a place widely known for its sausages and ham made from wild boar and pork, and I spent the night in Melezzole di Montecchio, in the bed&breakfast section of Palazzo degli Anselmi, where I met Paolo and Samantha, who later produced the contents for i-muse.
+On august 19th, after the visit to Assisi, my solo-journey continued towards Rome, while discovering some of the Umbria’s wonders along the way.
+I visited Norcia, the town of San Benedetto, a place known for its sausages and ham made from wild boar and pork, and I spent the night in a bed&breakfast in Melezzole di Montecchio.

-Here are the 51 photos of the fourteenth gallery of my Vespatour 2006.
+Here are the 51 photos of the fourteenth gallery of my Vespatour.

-As with each gallery the pictures are geolocalized, which means you just have to click on the map this! button in order to see their position on Google Maps.
+As with each gallery, the pictures are geo-localized, which means you just have to click on the map this! button to view their position on Google Maps.